jphalford/blog/docs/_posts/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 ```

 Once we get past the `Preconditions` checks validating the method arguments the pattern followed by
-our programmer emerges; the method is made accessible, invoked and the `InvocationTargetException` is handled.
+our programmer emerges; the method is made accessible, invoked and the `Exception` is handled.
 In the JUnit 5 implementation the responsibility to report the test lies elsewhere in the framework.
 However, the core principles are the same.